slipwayhq/slipway_docs/docs/using-with-trmnl/slipway-for-trmnl-devices.md

 With Slipway you can mix and match.

 Slipway supports multiple renderers, and new renderers can easily be written as Components by anyone.
-Slipway HQ provides Components for rendering
+Slipway provides Components for rendering
 [Adaptive Cards](https://adaptivecards.io/samples/FlightUpdateTable.html),
 [JSX files](https://og-playground.vercel.app/), SVG
 and [ECharts](https://echarts.apache.org/examples/en/index.html) out of the box,